 Now let me point out here that this is not a scientific fact and I am neither a scientist nor a nutritionist nor a doctor - this is just my theory OK

 So you get hungry and feel the need to overeat.
 However, not wanting to spoil your diet you go for eating more of your diet food, and if you are following a diet that has "free food" you start to eat more and more of it.
 The amount you eat becomes a habit, but still you are not satisfied because still you are not delivering to the body all of the stuff it needs, so in the end you find yourself "face down in a pile of doughnuts" You are however now in the habit of eating more than is normal so you eat a larger quantity of the bad stuff than normal and end up fatter than before.

 So, at the same time as attempting to change my habits, I am going to keep it in mind to make meals as balanced as possible without getting too obsessed about it.
 That's not too difficult.
-There are only a few elements and some foods contains more than one.
-So: protein, carbohydrate, fat/oil, fibre and micronutrients in every main meal, and if someone invites me to eat with them, and the food is unbalanced, not to fret about it
+There are only a few elements and some foods contain more than one.
+So: protein, carbohydrate, fat/oil, fibre and micronutrients in every main meal, not forgetting plenty of liquid too, preferably water, and if someone invites me to eat with them, and the food is unbalanced, not to fret about it

 Feel free to contact me with suggestions via our contact page, or make some points in the "submit a great story" box at the bottom of the page, but please read this page thoroughly first

 First of all a false start This is a trial and an experiment, so a false start is no surprise and I've learned from it not to hurry.
 I tried to change two habits at once.
 From now on it is one at a time and each new habit for as long as it takes before going on to the next

 Habit 1 4th July - 30th July.
 It took me a month to establish a new breakfast routine and get used to not eating again until mid morning.
 Not surprisingly I put on a fair bit of weight.
 This is both disheartening and encouraging at the same time.